Real spectra in one-dimensional single-band non-Hermitian Hamiltonians: Introduction

 Here, we show that real spectra can be achieved in 1D single-band non-Hermitian systems under OBC without symmetry protection: the preimage of the characteristic polynomial on the real axis must contain a closed loop that encircles the origin (we will call this the loop property for simplicity in the following).
 First, we show that the generalized Brillouin zone for a 1D single-band non-Hermitian tight-binding Hamiltonian is always a close loop in the complex plane with $0$ in its interior \cite{Zhang2020}.
 We demonstrate this by showing that any continuous curve that links the origin and infinity must intercept the generalized Brillouin zone.
 This implies that single-band GBZ in the complex plane has the loop property.
 By definition of GBZ, we conclude that the real OBC spectrum requires the preimage of the characteristic polynomial on the real axis to have the loop property.
 To show that the converse statement is also true, we first extend the famous Hatano-Nelson model to the complex case.
 By directly calculating the eigenvalues \cite{smith1985}, we show that the complex Hatano-Nelson model has a real OBC spectrum if and only if the multiple of two hopping coefficients is real and positive.
 Then we illustrate that this condition and the loop property of the preimage are identical.
 Next, we add a next-nearest hopping to the original Hatano-Nelson model.
 In this case, we give the condition where the loop property holds.
 This is accomplished by establishing the equivalence to three intersection points of the preimage on the real axis.
 Furthermore, we show that under this condition, the GBZ is just the loop in the preimage of the characteristic polynomial by tracing the flow of the roots as energy varies.
 By the definition of GBZ, the equivalence between the loop property and real OBC spectrum is also established.
-The characteristic polynomial of the models we have discussed is not too complicated to treat analytically.
-For higher-order polynomials, which are beyond the scope of the analytical methods, we provide some numerical results in the Appendix.
+Finally, we apply such method to show the equivalence between the loop property of the preimage and the real spectrum under OBC for general 1D single-band non-Hermitian Hamiltonians.